chages16/QuizCreator/README.md

 # Homework Week 4

-This project is a working password generator that selects a psuedo-random password based on the input criteria of the user.
+This project is a working short quiz that uses Javascript to create multiple choice questions for the user, as well as store high scores input.

 ## User Story